Surrogacy in California

 • What is your current active surrogate pool size?
 Larger pre-screened pools mean faster matching.

-• Do you offer flat-rate or guaranteed pricing?
+• Do you offer flat-rate pricing?
 Cost surprises mid-journey are common without structured pricing.

 • What post-delivery support do surrogates receive?
 Physician’s Surrogacy provides 3–6 months of post-birth support — longer than most agencies publicly offer.